AaronLentes/drone-interception-simulation/README.md

 # Drone Interception Simulation

 ## Overview

-**This project is currently in progress and will be available starting April 13.**
+Status: Work in progress
+Public release: 13 April 2026
+This repository currently contains the project outline.
+Implementation and documentation will be published at the deadline.

 This project presents a simulation-based analysis of autonomous drone interception strategies derived from scientific literature.
 It combines semi-autonomous systematic literature analysis with model implementation and experimental evaluation to identify the key factors governing interception success.